acosonic/crosspaste/README.md

 1. Copy the text you need pasted on clipboard.
 2. Click paste icon (you have 2.5 seconds for next step)
 3. Switch to application where you need it pasted
-4. Wait for text to appea
+4. Wait for text to appear

 ![Usage](vokoscreen-2022-10-04_14-51-29.gif)